codio/knowledge/source/instructors/setupcourses/computedvm.rst

 Computed VMs
 ============

 Codio supports Windows OS in **Computed VM** boxes .
-To enable this for your organisation, send an email to help@codio.com with approximate details of the number of students who will require access to computed VMs.
+To enable this for your organization, send an email to help@codio.com with approximate details of the number of students who will require access to computed VMs.

 ..
-Note:: Codio are not responsible for licensing issues in regard to any software you install to use.
+Note:: Codio is not responsible for licensing issues in regard to any software you install to use.

 The computed VM's can support 1, 4, 8 or 16Gb memory.
-VM's are enabled for the organisation and then set up at the **Course** level.
-All assignments in the course would then be able to utilise the computed VM boxes, so we would recommend setting up a new course for those assignments that require them.
+VM's are enabled for the organization and then set up at the **Course** level.
+All assignments in the course can utilize the computed VM boxes, so we would recommend setting up a new course for those assignments that require them.
 All assignments in the course would use the same **VM Stack**.

 Computed VM's are not available for individual projects (ie when created in **My Projects** area).